 Using your tongs again, you can remove your jars when they’re done.
 Place them on a cooling rack until they’re cooled and then store in your pantry for up to 2 years.

-If you’ve got Wick jars, you can try to lift the lid.
+If you’ve got Wick jars like these I found on Amazon, you can try to lift the lid.
 It should be stuck down tight, only being unsealed by pulling the rubber tab.

 Other Options for Storing Goji Berries